panchovil/feos/README.md

 with it, as well as fluid equilibria.

 # What it provides?
+With the focus on ease of extensibility, feos doesn't provide much more than the calculation of Helmholtz Energy for the use in more complex thermodynamic models.
+But it intends to provide a wide range of Equations of State and multiple kinds of mixing rules.

 ## Cubic equations of state
 feos includes the following three cubic equations of state, but it also